Fullaxx/microraids/CREATE_EXAMPLE.md

 After creation there will be a log file for your microraid: ${NAME}.log `cat mynewraid.log` \
 At the end of the log you will find hints to help optimize your filesystem. \
 Stride and stripe width are calculated based on raid chunk size and number of data-bearing images. \
-If you chose raid1, you will not find hints.
+If you choose raid1, you will not find hints.
 Strides and stripe widths are irrelevant on raid1.
 ```bash
 cat mynewraid.log
 ./mr_create.sh mnt_locations.map mynewraid 6 8 256 12000000